gphiliprogers/blogposts/README.md

 *Note: I'm uploading other content I've written that is not published on my blog. and I'll continue to add to it iteratively.
 You can find that content in the [Playbook](https://gphiliprogers.github.io/playbook/).*

-*Note 2: I'm also experimenting with [Finders](https://gphiliprogers.github.io/finders/), which are pages to help locate content quickly on topics like Liberating Structures, and Management 3.0 Practices.*
+*Note 2: I'm also launched a few experiments with [Finders](https://gphiliprogers.github.io/finders/), which are pages to help locate content quickly on topics like "Cheat Sheets," Liberating Structures, and Management 3.0 Practices.*

 ## Most Popular Blog Posts